Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-We plan to publish a consultation paper in the summer of 2017 and a final report by the end of the year.
+We plan to publish a consultation paper in spring 2018.

 In December 2016, the Home Office invited the Law Commission to conduct a year-long review to identify and address pressing problems with the law governing search warrants and to produce reform which will clarify and rationalise the law.